rrwick/Filtlong/README.md

 * `input.fastq.gz`<br>
 The input long reads to be filtered.
 * `| gzip > output.fastq.gz`
-LongQC outputs the filtered reads to stdout.
+Filtlong outputs the filtered reads to stdout.
 I just pipe to gzip to keep the file size down.

 ## Example command (with Illumina read reference)

-When an external reference is provided, LongQC ignores the Phred quality scores and instead judges read quality using k-mer matches to the reference.
+When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using k-mer matches to the reference.
 This is a more accurate gauge of quality and enables a couple more options.

 ```
 longqc -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 --trim --split 250 input.fastq.gz | gzip > output.fastq.gz